 This web page contains the logs of a ten-day sailing trip that my wife Alice and I took with S/Y Thetis in the Greek Aegean from Glyfada near Athens to the island of Samos via the Cyclades (Kea, Syros, Paros, Schinousa, Anti Karos, Amorgos), and the Dodecanese (Patmos, Arki).
 The logs are illustrated with maps and photographs, and also include some historical and geographical descriptions of the places visited as well as several links to other related web sites.

 Friday June 11, 1999 Day 1

-We cast off at 1000, breaking last year’s record for early departure from Glyfada The wind was a light 10-15 knots (knots) breeze from the WSW, not strong enough to support our heavy weather sails, so we are motor-sailing.
-Never mind, just being in the Thetis with her sails up is exciting enough.
+We cast off at 1000, breaking last year’s record for early departure from Glyfada.
+The wind was a light 10-15 knots (knots) breeze from the WSW, not strong enough to support our heavy weather sails, so we motor-sailed.
+Never mind, just being in the Thetis with her sails up was exciting enough.

-Later, my brother Byronon arrived with the ferry boat.
-In addition to Alice and me with Thetis he is hosting another couple, Mark and Babette.
+Later, my brother Byron arrived with the ferry boat.
+In addition to Alice and me with Thetis he was hosting another couple, Mark and Babette.
 Mark was a professional skipper and they both operated a crewed charter boat in Greece for many years.
 Now they live in California and have returned, together with some friends, and have chartered the S/Y Jason.
-They had arrived before us and are already docked at the quay.
+They had arrived before us and were already docked at the quay.
 We all assembled in the evening at the Aristos restaurant and had a wonderful, if expensive, grilled fish.

 Saturday June 12, 1999 Day 2